spdx/spdx-spec/chapters/appendix-VI-external-repository-identifiers.md

 ### swh <a name="swh"></a>

-These point to objects present in the Software Heritage archive by the means of persistent identifiers that are guaranteed to remain stable (persistent) over time.
+These point to objects present in the Software Heritage archive by the means of SoftWare Heritage persisten Identifiers (SWHID), that are guaranteed to remain stable (persistent) over time.
 Their syntax is described below.
 Note that they are identifiers and not URLs.